 Remote access to the desktop Linux with SSL encryption: x11vnc + SSVNC client

-In the latest versions of the GNOME Desktop software is available that allows for remote access to the desktop with a simple client VNC from any other operating system.
+In the latest versions of the GNOME desktop software is available that allows for remote access to the desktop with a simple client VNC from any other operating system.
 I'm talking about WINE.
-Although it is simple to set up, it does not guarantee a sufficiently strong encryption of data.
-In fact, we may be subject (for technical reasons that I am not here to explain) to attack man-in-the-middle attacks.
+Although it is easy to set up, it does not guarantee a sufficiently strong encryption of data.
+In fact, we may be subject (for technical reasons that I'm not here to explain) to bouts of man-in-the-middle.
 For this reason I decided to show the configuration of another VNC server and a VNC client slightly more advanced: x11vnc (server) and SSVNC (client).
-All topped off with an SSL tunnel that provides us shelter from prying eyes!
+All seasoned with a SSL tunnel that provides us shelter from prying eyes!

 First, an introduction.
-The guide covers the installation of the server (x11vnc) on a Debian Sid (unstable release), but the procedure is the same for Ubuntu and other Debian-based distribution with the appropriate changes to the commands to install the packages of interest.
-In addition, it is very important to remember that after you install the server, you must open TCP port of VNC (default 5900) on the firewall you may have installed on the server.
-Still, to be able to conveniently access from the outside (ie from the Internet) should evaluate to a free subscription with a service like Dyndns or no-ip that allow you to have a host name in network with our ADSL.
+The guide covers the installation of the server (x11vnc) on a Debian Sid (unstable release), but the process is identical for Ubuntu and other Debian-based distribution with the appropriate changes to the commands of installing packages of interest.
+Moreover, it is very important to remember that after installing the server, you must open TCP port of VNC (default 5900) on the firewall eventually installed on the server.
+Still, to be able to conveniently access from the outside (ie the Internet) should evaluate to a free subscription with a service like Dyndns or no-ip that allow you to have a host name in network with our ADSL.
 At this point I would say that we are ready to start.

-x11vnc and openssl are present in repositories of debian and ubuntu and then just type the usual apt-get command in a terminal and logged in as root:
+x11vnc and openssl are present in the repositories of debian and ubuntu, so you can type usually apt-get command in a terminal and logged in as root:

-The openssl package is needed to create encryption certificates to be used for remote connections protected by SSL.
-The next step will be to create certificates to be used for subsequent connections.
-I chose to use the most secure method, ie the use of a Certification Authority (henceforth CA) to sign the various certificates.
+The openssl package is needed to create encryption certificates to use for remote connections protected by SSL.
+The next step will be to create the certificates to be used for subsequent connections.
+I chose to use the safest method, namely the use of a Certification Authority (hereafter CA) to sign the various certificates.
 In this way we will be sure to use the client side of the original and not a counterfeit.
-Proceed with the creation of the certificate and key to our CA (be careful, you have to type these commands from a simple user and not as root!)
+Proceed with the creation of the certificate and the key to our CA (attention, you have to type these commands from simple user and not as root!):

-When you ran the command shown above, you will see that you will create all the necessary dir in your user's home dir and then you will be asked to enter a passphrase.
-It 's best to choose a password long and difficult and if you are anxious to forget, will you start using some soft of password management such as those of which I have spoken on other occasions.
-After typing your passphrase, you will be prompted us all the information concerning our CA. I will give you a small example of what you'll see on the terminal and what I've typed:
+When you ran the command shown above, you will see that you will create all the necessary say in your user's home directory and then you will be asked to enter a passphrase.
+It 'a good idea to choose a password long and difficult, and if you are anxious to forget, will you start using some soft of password management such as those of which I have spoken on other occasions.
+After you type the passphrase, you will be asked for all the information regarding our CA. We carry a small sample of what you'll see on the terminal and what I've typed: